cryptotosh/sh_capstoneproj/README.md

-# SideHustle - Fylo dark theme landing page solution
+# SideHustle - Capstone Project for Fylo dark theme landing page solution

 This is the solution to the SideHustle cohort 5.0 internship capstone project.
 The Fylo dark theme landing page challenges our abilities on what we've learnt so far, it also improves our coding skills by building realistic projects.